MichaelKerr98/SwEngMthdsCw/use-cases/Use-Case2.md

-# USE CASE: 1 Produce a report that shows the either the population of a city, district, country, region, continent or world
+# USE CASE: 2 Produce a report that shows either the population of a city, district, country, region, continent or world

 ## CHARACTERISTIC INFORMATION